alexd2580/statorange/README.md

 ## Installing fonts

 The fonts used in statorange_launcher.sh have to be regustered.
+Copy the fonts from res to ~/.fonts.
-./install.sh copies them to $HOME/.fonts.
-These commands must be run on sartup (put them in ~/.xsession):
+Also these commands must be run on sartup (put them in ~/.xsession):

 ```shell
 xset fp+ $HOME/.fonts/misc